Preocts/darko_java_help/README.md

 ---

-# OpenJava 11+ for Default Launcher or MultiMC
+# OpenJDK 11+ for Default Launcher or MultiMC

 **Notice**: The following walk-thrus will not work for the Twitch Launcher.
 These will show you how to install Java 11 JDK.
 However, the steps are the same for any version available. *Compatibility for Minecraft, modded or vanilla, is not guaranteed.*